-2018 WAEC English Answers is Now Out – Waec English Language expo Essay, Objective & Test of Oral Questions Released.
+2018 WAEC GCE English Answers is Now Out – Waec English Language Essay, Objective & Test of Oral Questions Released.

-The West African Examination Council (WAEC) May/June 2018 Senior School Certificate Exam (SSCE) English Language paper will be written on Thursday, 12th April, 2018.
+Waec gce english exam 2018 details is now available.
+The West African Examination Council (WAEC) General Certificate Exam (GCE) English Language paper will be written on Saturday, 12th 29th September.

 - PAPER 1: Will consist of eighty multiple choice questions, all of which should be answered within 1 hour for 40 marks.

 - PAPER 2: Will consist of five essay topics and a passage each to test candidates’ comprehension and summary skills.
 Candidates will be expected to write an essay on one of the topics and answer all the questions on Comprehension and Summary passages.
 The paper will last 2 hours and carry 100 marks.

 - PAPER 3: Will consist of sixty multiple choice items on Test of Orals for candidates in Nigeria and Liberia, and that on Listening Comprehension for candidates in Ghana, The Gambia and Sierra Leone.
 All the questions will be answered in 45 minutes for 30 marks.

 In this post, we will be posting sample questions from Waec gce english past questions and answers that we feel are likely questions for preparation.